GDennis01/Project-Aether/README.md

 - Editing rotation/inclination of both the comet and sun

 ## How to run
-Install [https://godotengine.org/download/archive/4.4-stable](Godot 4.4) then import the project and run it.
+Install [Godot 4.4](https://godotengine.org/download/archive/4.4-stable) then import the project and run it.